 In the UK, midwifery is a separate and distinct profession, also requiring three years of pre-registration undergraduate education.

 The Test of Competence is specific to a field of nursing or midwifery practice and consists of two parts.
 This website provides information about Part two of the Test of Competence.
-More information including access to eBook materials is available after you have paid for the OSCE examination.

 We are aware that some organisations and consultancies are offering OSCE preparation training sessions for candidates undertaking Part two of the Test of Competence.
 These sessions are NOT endorsed or approved by Oxford Brookes University or the NMC.